aacha0/Portfolio/sql/8 weeks challenge/case 8: fresh segments.md

 #### Output:
 <img width="229" alt="Screenshot 2024-03-10 at 12 25 33 AM" src="https://github.com/aacha0/Portfolio/assets/148589444/28fc89e8-0cc7-48a0-ae19-cfb4592b0185">

-### What sort of table join should we perform for our analysis and why?
+### Q: What sort of table join should we perform for our analysis and why?
 Check your logic by checking the rows where interest_id = 21246 in your joined output and include all columns from fresh_segments.interest_metrics and all columns from fresh_segments.interest_map except from the id column.

 ```sql
 select *